Coupled integrated photonic quantum memristors using a single photon source made of a colour center: Results and discussions

 \section{Results and discussions}

-Using the single-photon source described in Section \ref{sec:source} and the PIC presented in Section \ref{sec:pic}~\cite{baldazzi2024linear}, the experiments with a single PQM and two parallel PQMs with crossed feedback laws are executed for different configurations.
+Using the single-photon source described in Section~\ref{sec:source} and the PIC presented in Section~\ref{sec:pic}~\cite{baldazzi2024linear}, the experiments with a single PQM and two parallel PQMs with crossed feedback laws are executed for different configurations.
 In particular, for both cases the ratio between $T_{\rm osc}$ and $T$ is varied, while in the second case also the phase shift between the input single photon fluxes is changed.
 Before every measurement, we run a calibration routine of all the used integrated devices, namely the MZIs highlighted in Fig.~\ref{fig:pic_scheme}(b).
 The calibration gives not only the relation between the phase and the electrical power of each thermal phase shifter, but also the interference visibilities of the associated MZI.
 Due to the insertion losses of the PIC (20dB) and the single-photon rate of the source (170 kcps), in-fiber polarization control of the input signal is not feasible.
 In addition, alignment of the single-photon source is performed by adjusting a non-polarization-maintaining output fiber and directly coupling it to the SPAD detectors.
 As a result, the polarization state of the injected photons can change after each realignment, requiring recalibration of the MZIs, which are polarization-sensitive.
 Indeed, as they are designed to operate in the TE$_0$ mode, any TM$_0$ component in the guided light reduces the visibility of the interference they produce.
+Thus, there are systematic errors of the MZIs given by the polarization in input and stochastic errors given by polarization drifts, which affect the visibility and current-phase relation of the PSs.